 Let us treat the general case.
+By {\it d\'{e}vissage}, we may assume that $\ms{M}$ has a Frobenius structure.
 Let $c\colon C\hookrightarrow S$ be an immersion from a smooth curve $C$.
-Let $U\subset S$ be an open dense subscheme on which $p_{\st{X}+}\mr{Res}^*(\ms{M})$ is smooth.
-Then by base change and purity, we have $c^!(\ms{H}_{\st{X}}^i)\cong\H^i_{\st{X}\times_SC}[-r]$ where $r$ is the codimension of $C$ is $S$.
+By base change and purity, we have $c^!(\ms{H}_{\st{X}}^i)\cong\H^i_{\st{X}\times_SC}[-r]$ where $r$ is the codimension of $C$ is $S$.
 By the curve case we have already treated, this is smooth.
-By Shiho's cut by curve theorem \cite[Thm 0.1]{Sh}\footnote{ In [{\it ibid.}], there is an assumption that $k$ is uncountable.
+Let $U\subset S$ be an open dense subscheme on which $p_{\st{X}+}\mr{Res}^+(\ms{M})$ is smooth.
+By Shiho's cut by curve theorem \cite[Thm 0.1]{Sh}\footnote{ In {\it ibid.}, there is an assumption that $k$ is uncountable.
 However, Shiho pointed out to the author that this assumption is not needed if $\mc{E}$ in [{\it ibid.}, Thm 0.1] is endowed with Frobenius structure.
 Indeed, let us use the notation of the proof of the theorem in [{\it ibid.}, \S2.3].
-By using [{\it ibid.}, Thm 2.5] instead of Thm 2.10, $E_{\mc{E},L}$ is slope $0$.
+By using [{\it ibid.}, Thm 2.5] instead of Thm 2.10, the slope of $E_{\mc{E},L}$ is $0$.
 Since we have a Frobenius structure, the exponents are in $\mb{Q}$, and we can use [{\it ibid.}, Prop 1.20] to conclude. } and \cite[5.2.1]{KeSS1}, the smooth module $\ms{H}^i_{\st{X}}|_{U}$ on $U$ can be extended to a smooth module on $S$.
-Since $j_{f!+}(\ms{H}_{\st{X}}^i)\cong\ms{H}_{\st{X}}^i$ for any $f$, we get the lemma. \end{proof}
+Since we showed that $j_{f!+}(\ms{H}_{\st{X}}^i)\cong\ms{H}_{\st{X}}^i$ for any $f$, we get the lemma. \end{proof}